List of British Cluedo episodes: Christmas Special

 This special was an extended edition to 45 minutes with extra evidence.
 The set was painted from blue to red and the teams' white desks changed to cream and there was a new cream perimeter around the suspects' seating area plus the six weapons used are the actual ones traditionally used in Cluedo.
-As well, the usual billiard room is replaced with the hall.
+This is the only episode in which the hall is a potential murder location, replacing the billiard room.
 Both team members were celebrities, one of whom was Leslie Grantham who would go on to portray Colonel Mustard in Series 4.